 It’s very easy to fall into the trap of seeing an animal and immediately wanting to take ALL the closeups.
 But stop and take a look around.
 What else is in the scene?
 This approach can really help you if you’re a beginner and you don’t have a very powerful zoom on your camera – or you’re just using a smartphone.
 What CAN you excel at with your wide angle lens?

 Often by taking a step back and looking at the whole picture, rather than just the animal itself, you can capture something more meaningful, and a little bit different from the images everyone else is taking.
-The photo above was even shortlisted for the Wildlife Photographer of the Year Award in 2017!
+Both the photo above and the one below were even shortlisted for the Wildlife Photographer of the Year Awards!

 7/ Think about what’s in the background